Storyville (film)

-Storyville is a 1992 film directed by Mark Frost and starring James Spader.
+Storyville is a 1992 film directed by Mark Frost and starring James Spader, Joanne Whalley and Jason Robards.
 The film takes its name from the historic Storyville red-light district of New Orleans.

 Premise

-Cray Fowler, a young lawyer running for congress from New Orleans, is filmed with a prostitute as blackmail.
+Cray Fowler, a young New Orleans lawyer running for congress, is filmed with a prostitute as blackmail.
 As he investigates, Fowler discovers some shocking secrets involving his father, his family's fortune and his own political advisors.